 If the issue is time-sensitive, you can write your letter about it and fax it over and it will most likely get read on the same day.
-This is why we think faxing a handwritten letter is one of the best ways to influence your member of Congress and/or their staff.
+This is why we think faxing a handwritten letter is one of the best ways to influence your member of Congress or a congressional staffer.

 Billy DeLancey is the Co-founder and CEO of Lobbyists 4 Good.